coderabbitai/coderabbit-docs/blog/openai-rate-limits-2023-10-23/blog.md

   tier.
 For example, the reasoning could that the user is a `paid_user`, `trial_user` or a `open_source_user`.
 Requests to OpenAI are prioritized based on these labels.
-- `priority`: Requests are ranked according a priority number provided in this label.
+- `priority`: Requests are ranked according to a priority number provided in this label.
 For instance, requests from `paid_user` are given precedence over those from `trial_user` and `open_source_user`.
 The base priority is incremented for each file reviewed, enabling pull requests that are further along in the review process to complete more quickly than newly submitted ones.
 Additionally, chat messages are assigned a much higher priority compared to review tasks.

 ![Request Flow](request-flow.svg)